-If, after you retire, you are reemployed by Windstream or a subsidiary, your Plan benefit will be suspended during reemployment except as described above under the age 701⁄2 commencement rule.
-If you go to work for someone else or if you start your own business after you retire, payments from the Plan will continue.
+If, after you have commenced your pension benefit, you are reemployed by Windstream or a subsidiary, your Plan benefit will be suspended during reemployment except as described above under the age 701⁄2 commencement rule.

 Early Retirement Pension

 You qualify for an Early Retirement Pension if, upon termination of employment, you have attained age 55 and have 20 or more Years of Service.
 You may continue to earn Years of Service toward qualifying for the Early Retirement Pension even though you may not earn additional benefits under the Plan (e.g., after December 31, 2007 because the Plan is frozen).